predatorq/c-compiler/README.md

-# C compiler
+# C Compiler
-Experiment of compiler class in SYSU
+Assignments of Compiler Class in SYSU

 ## Assignments